Updated: Jul 18, 2020

 I know it’s been awhile since I posted my last blog post… It seems as though my ability to juggle health coaching, personal training, and creating content for both my YouTube and Instagram accounts really isn’t my strength!

-I’ve also been busy creating my free PDF about ‘The 3 reasons you are not losing weight’ which shows you the exact process I used to lose over 15kgs (33 pounds) and overcome several health issues.
-It’s completely free to sign up, so if you’re struggling with poor health and/or weight gain you should definitely check it out here.
+I’ve also been busy creating my free PDF about ‘The Plant-Based Transformation Blueprint’ which shows you the exact process I used to lose over 15kgs (33 pounds) and overcome several health issues.
+It’s completely free to download, so if you’re struggling with poor health and/or weight gain you should definitely check it out here.

 In today’s blog post I’m going to be talking about 5 foods you should limit and/or avoid in your diet in order to achieve maximum weight loss and health.
 If you follow me on social media you would already know that I follow a plant-based diet - not just for ethical reasons but also for health reasons.
 I’m aware that most of you are already following a plant-based diet (go you!), and if that’s the case you skip to number 2 as the first food won’t apply to you.
 If you’ve stumbled across my website/blog and currently follow a diet that includes animal products I encourage you to read the first part of this blog with an open mind and check out my resources page for more information.